A number of documents and study guides are available for you to download and distribute.

 An important booklet for wide distribution.
 This document is the product of an International Law Conference organized by the Birzeit University Institute of Law, the Civic Coalition for Palestinian Rights in Jerusalem and the Decolonizing Palestine Project, convened in May 2013.

-BADIL's Research Paper on Corporate Complicity in Violations of International Law in Palestine
+Corporate Complicity in Violations of International Law in Palestine

-A comprehensive document (released December 2014) highlighting private businesses that profit from the Occupation through major roles in funding, facilitating and supporting Israeli violations of international law.
+A comprehensive document (released December 2014) highlighting private businesses that profit from the occupation through major roles in funding, facilitating and supporting Israeli violations of international law.
 Areas covered in the report stem from involvement in the Israeli colonial industry, purchase of produce of colonies, construction on occupied land, provision of services to colonies, exploitation of occupied resources, controlling the movement of the civilian population, and the construction of the Annexation Wall.